CogBlender: Towards Continuous Cognitive Intervention in Text-to-Image Generation: Introduction

-In this work, we present \oursName, a unified framework for \textbf{continuous and multi-dimensional cognitive property intervention} in text-to-image generation.
-The framework enables fine-grained modulation of cognitive attributes throughout the generative process while maintaining the generalization of open-domain content.
-We instantiate \oursName~ across four representative and widely-studied cognitive dimensions: (1) \underline{\textit{Valence~(V)}}, capturing the perceived pleasantness of an image; (2) \underline{\textit{Arousal~(A)}}, reflecting the intensity of the elicited emotional response; (3) \underline{\textit{Dominance~(D)}}, indicating the observer's perceived sense of agency (low: being submissive or overwhelmed vs. high: feeling influential or in control); and (4) \underline{\textit{Memorability~(M)}}, a high-order cognitive attribute measuring the likelihood that an image will be retained in human memory.
-All the four attributes are psychologically meaningful, and exhibit inter-subject consistency across observers~\cite{kurdi2017introducing, kosti2017emotic, bylinskii2021memorability}.
+In this work, we present \oursName, an algorithm for \textbf{continuous and multi-dimensional cognitive property intervention} in text-to-image generation.
+Our approach enables fine-grained modulation of cognitive properties throughout the generative process while maintaining generalization across open-domain content.
+We instantiate \oursName~across four representative and widely-studied cognitive dimensions: (1) {\textit{Valence~(V)}}, capturing the perceived pleasantness of an image; (2) {\textit{Arousal~(A)}}, reflecting the intensity of the elicited emotional response; (3) {\textit{Dominance~(D)}}, indicating the observer's perceived sense of agency (low: being submissive or overwhelmed vs. high: feeling influential or in control); and (4) \textit{Memorability~(M)}, a high-order cognitive attribute measuring the likelihood that an image will be retained in human memory.
+All four properties are psychologically meaningful, and exhibit inter-subject consistency across observers~\cite{kurdi2017introducing, kosti2017emotic, bylinskii2021memorability}.
 Additionally, V, A, and D are widely utilized to model emotional states~\cite{bradley1994measuring}.
 We model each cognitive dimension as a continuous, normalized variable within the range $[0,1]$.
-This formulation establishes a principled foundation for cognitive-driven image generation and provides a scalable pathway for extending~\oursName~to a broader class of cognitive properties.
+This formulation establishes a principled foundation for cognitive-driven image generation and provides a scalable foundation for extending \oursName~to a broader class of cognitive properties.